WeiDCong/weidcong.github.io/_portfolio/TMH_webserver.md

 ---
-title: "TMH Webserver for transition metal hydride property predictions"(http://47.107.42.91/)
+title: "TMH Webserver for transition metal hydride property predictions"
 excerpt: "This is a webserver for convinent prediction of transition metal hydride properties <br/><img src='/images/500x300.png'>"
 collection: portfolio
 ---

-This is an item in your portfolio.
-It can be have images or nice text.
-If you name the file .md, it will be parsed as markdown.
-If you name the file .html, it will be parsed as HTML.
+You may make rapid predictions of transition metal hydride properties, such as bond length, dissociation free energy and vibration frequency of M-H bonds, with the help of this [wenserver](http://47.107.42.91/).